Load data ----------

 RStudio has an option to add a margin that makes this easier to adhere to.
 Under the Tools drop-down menu, select Global options.
 Select Code from the list on the right, then under the Display tab, tick the Show margin box.

-If this window is not visible, create a new script file using File -> New File -> R Script from the drop-down menus or clicking the New file icon icon above the console and selecting R Script.
+If this window is not visible, create a new script file using File -> New File -> R Script from the drop-down menus or clicking the icon above the console and selecting R Script.
 This will open a new, blank script file.
 More than one script file can be open at the same time.

 Code entered into the script file does not run automatically.
-To run commands from the script, highlight the code and click the Run icon icon above the top right corner of the script window (this can be carried out by pressing Ctrl + Enter in Windows or Command + Enter on a Mac computer).
-More than one command can be run at the same time by highlighting all of them.
+To run commands from the script, highlight the code and click the icon above the top right corner of the script window (this can be carried out by pressing Ctrl + Enter

 The main advantage of using the script file rather than entering the code directly into the console is that it can be saved, edited and shared.
-To save a script file, use File -> Save As… from the drop down menu, or click the save icon icon at the top of the window.
+To save a script file, use File -> Save As… from the drop down menu, or click the icon at the top of the window.
 It is important to save the script files at regular intervals to avoid losing work.
-Once the script file has been saved, we can also use the keyboard shortcuts Ctrl + s on Windows and Command + s on Mac to save the latest script file.
+Once the script file has been saved, we can also use the keyboard shortcuts Ctrl + s

 Style tip